50 Food Hacks That Will Change Your Life

 Store your ice cream container in a plastic bag to keep it soft

 Bending metal spoons trying to scoop out ice cream?
 We've all been there.
 Store your ice cream container in a big zippered storage bag to keep it soft enough to scoop.
-This helps for portioning out your ice cream over a long period of time.
+This helps for portioning out your ice cream over a long time.

 Use a bottle and a chopstick to easily pit cherries

-Another one of our easy fruit food hacks!
 Find a glass bottle with a narrow-ish opening, and place a cherry on top.
 Then, take one chopstick and poke it through the cherry.
 The pit should fall directly into the bottle.

 Cut your pints of ice cream into slices to make flawless ice cream sandwiches